Skip to main content

 About DB Pension Contributions and Retiree Healthcare Contributions

 Because we keep detailed account balances and provide them to plan members, they often think that they'll get this amount over and above their pension when they retire.
-This is not so.
-It is only when you leave the system before you're eligible for a pension or if you die while receiving a benefit with contributions still on file, that your DB pension contributions could be refunded.
+This is not the case.
+It's only when you leave the system before you're eligible for a pension or if you die while receiving a benefit with contributions still on file, that your DB pension contributions could be refunded.
 When your payments begin, payments are first made from the DB pension contributions you paid into the system during your career.
-Once your DB pension contributions have been depleted (usually in two years after retirement or less) there would be no money left to refund.
+Once your DB pension contributions have been depleted (usually within two years after retirement) there would be no money left to refund.
 Your pension is a lifetime benefit and will continue being paid from the pension system after your DB pension contributions are exhausted.

 You earn interest on your DB pension contributions.

-As your employer forwards your DB pension contributions to the Michigan Office of Retirement Services, we credit your account.
+As your employer forwards your DB pension contributions to the Michigan Office of Retirement Services (ORS), we credit your account.
 At the close of each school fiscal year, we also credit you with interest on your DB pension contributions on account for a full year.
 The interest rate on these contributions varies because it is statutorily determined each year based on the rate of investment return.
-Here's a history of the interest rate DB Plan contributions have received.
+Here's a history of the DB Plan interest rates.

-If you purchased service credit or have any post-tax contributions (from before 1974), we will keep track of those contributions separately.
-These funds will also earn interest after they have been on account for a full year.
+If you purchased service credit or have any post-tax contributions (from before 1974), we'll keep track of those contributions separately.
+These funds will also earn interest after they've been on account for a full year.
 The interest rate of these funds is the same as the DB pension interest rate.
 Interest is posted at the end of each school fiscal year.

 Some additional notes about how your contributions affect your pension:

-You must be terminated for at least six months before you can apply for a refund on miAccount.
-If you have been terminated for less than six months, you must complete a paper application.
-A paper application is required because your school district must certify you have ceased all employment with the reporting unit prior to issuing a refund.
+Your public school employment must be terminated for at least six months before you can apply for a refund in miAccount.
+If your public school employment has been terminated for less than six months, you must complete a paper Refund Application (R0311C).
+A paper application is required because your school district must certify you have ended all employment with the reporting unit before ORS can issue a refund.